vanhuudhsp/AcademicRecordsBlockChain/README.md

 # AcademicRecordsBlockChain
-Yeu cau:
-# chay tren he thong ubuntu hoac subsystem ubuntu tren window voi Docker (WSL2)
+# Run in Ubuntu or subsystem ubuntu in window with Docker (WSL2)

 "# AcademicRecordsBlockChain"